-A minimum of 5 years experience in the field of disarmament and arms control, international security or a related field is required.
+A minimum of 5 years of progressively responsible experience in the field of disarmament and arms control, international security or a related field, of which at least 2 years in the field of Space Security is required.

-A successful record of project management is required, including in the following areas: designing project activities; monitoring timelines and milestones; implementing activities within budget and on time; conducting follow ups on project activities.
+A successful track record in project management is required, including in the following areas: designing project activities; monitoring timelines and milestones; implementing activities within budget and on time; overseeing and guiding research activities of team members; and conducting follow up on project activities.

-For this consultancy, fluency in English (both written and oral) is required.
-Knowledge of another UN official language is an advantage.
+For this assignment, fluency in English (both written and oral) is required.
+Knowledge of another official United Nations language is desirable.

-The consultant may be required to travel during the course of his/her assignment.
-Dates and locations, should travel be required, will be determined during implementation of the project.
-The consultant must complete the UN the UN course BSAFE (online) and provide UNIDIR with a certificate of completion.
+The Researcher may be required to travel during the course of this assignment.
+Dates and locations will be determined during implementation of the Programme.
+The Researcher must complete the UN course BSAFE (online) and provide UNIDIR with a certificate of completion.

 UNIDIR retains copyright of all documents and the ownership of the intellectual property resulting from all work carried out under this contract.
-The consultant warrants that the paper will be original works or that where S/he incorporates copyright material from another source, copyright permission for its use will be obtained.
-Written output(s) may be attributed to the consultant.
+The Researcher warrants that any written work will be original works or that where s/he incorporates copyright material from another source, copyright permission for its use will be obtained.
+Written output(s) may be attributed to the Researcher.

 The applicant should submit:

-a PDF of a UN Personal History Profile (PHP) created via Inspira; and
+UN Personal History Profile (PHP) created via Inspira

 Name and contact details of three references.